 - Noise: Check the fan unit that comes with system.
 In a total house ductwork system, there’s very little noise, but you may want to listen to the single room model.

-For more information on the advantages of air purification systems and how a system can serve your specific needs, contact the experts at Sherlock Heating & Air Conditioning.
+For more information on the advantages of air purification systems and how a system can serve your specific needs, contact the experts at Sherlock Plumbing, Heating & Air.
 We’ve been serving San Diego County and southern Riverside County since 2002.